OPEN LEARNING COURSE - CARE AND COUNSELLING

 Example: A woman, who could not obtain an abortion, might harbour a lot of hatred towards her child, and unconsciously still want to get rid of it.
 Instead she behaves lovingly and over protective to the child, to an excessive degree.

 This involves detaching ones self from deep emotions about an issue, by dealing with it in abstract and intellectual terms.

 This involves simply denying that a situation or emotion is real (simple but extreme!)

 This is a defence most frequently employed by a person who has lost a loved one -they go through a period of refusing to believe that it is true.

 This involves establishing a secondary socially acceptable goal that can be satisfied; instead of satisfying the primary (original) goal.Example: An excessively aggressive person might satisfy their desire to kill by joining the army where it can be socially acceptable to kill.
 Defence mechanisms all play the role of distorting reality to a greater or lesser degree, in order to get rid of anxiety producing feelings.
 Nevertheless, they are necessary to keep our psyches from being overloaded with the id's irrational feelings.
 They can however be over used by certain individuals so that reality becomes distorted to an unhealthy degree.The use of defence mechanisms is inevitable and necessary; however an individual can rely on them too much; resulting in personality problems.

 How This Course Could Help You

 Counselling is a rewarding area to work in.
 Many counsellors come from different walks in life and have different types of skills they can bring to the table.
-This certificate course provides a good opportunity for people to turn their natural abilities and life skills into a qualification.
+This certificate course provides a good opportunity for people to turn their interests, natural abilities and life skills into a study program.
 The course provides a solid foundation for getting involved as a counsellor or working in a similar role.
 It can also serve as a great stepping stone to further study and personal development.

 This course is most likely to appeal to people working in, or hoping to work in: